Kick off your next happy hour with a round of these gorgeous Bourbon Aperol Cocktails!

 So what other cocktails can I make with Aperol?

 The most popular cocktail to make with Aperol is an Aperol Spritz.
 This drink has only three ingredients – Prosecco, Aperol and a hint of sparkling water.
+You’ll find recipes for Aperol Spritzes on every restaurant menu that boasts a summer patio.

 Aperol also plays nicely with tequila.
 Our Grapefruit Aperol Cocktails are a tasty twist on a crowd-pleasing margarita recipe.
+Try it and see if anyone can detect the “secret” margarita ingredient!

 I actually had to google this one a few times before I found a method I like, but this one seems to work the most consistently: